 We have created an OpenSCAD design that allows the user to identify their tablet, describe how the AAC app is laid out, describe their case, and choose a mounting method to mount the keyguard directly to the tablet or to the case.
 Once the keyguard is fully described you can generate and save an STL file that you can print on your 3D printer.

-The only file you need here is the one called keyguard.scad.
+If you will be using OpenSCAD, the only files you need to download from here are called keyguard.scad and data.scad.
 All other files are just for illustration.
 You also need to go to https://wp.me/P9evBA-5b to learn how to customize the keyguard.

-UPDATE 27 Apr 2018: I've added a new version of the OpenSCAD file - keyguard v4.scad It provides support for circular cut-outs and puts an option to specify the shape of the cut-outs in the Customizer UI.
+UPDATE 27 Apr 2018 (version 4): I've added a new version of the OpenSCAD file - keyguard v4.scad It provides support for circular cut-outs and puts an option to specify the shape of the cut-outs in the Customizer UI.
 At the same time, I've added support for covering one or more cells and support for merging a cell cut-out and the next cell cut-out.

-UPDATE 22 Apr 2018: I've added a new version of the OpenSCAD file - keyguard v2.scad.
+UPDATE 22 Apr 2018 (version 2): I've added a new version of the OpenSCAD file - keyguard v2.scad.
 It contains all the functionality of the original file and adds support for a new mounting method: "Clip-on Straps".
 As always, the website above is where you go to see how everything comes together.